 Should I Become a Development Director?

-Development directors create strategies to meet fundraising goals for organizations, such as nonprofit agencies, universities and hospitals.
+Development directors create strategies to meet fundraising goals for organizations, such as nonprofit agencies, universities, and hospitals.
 They also build relationships with benefactors and may be required to organize fundraising events.
 Travel is sometimes required.
 Stress levels may rise when deadlines for special events draw near.
-The following table contains the career requirements for development directors, based on job postings obtained in October 2012:

 Find schools that offer these popular programs